 In this section, the City identifies the federal, state, local, and private resources expected to be available to the jurisdiction to address the priority needs and specific objectives in the Strategic Plan.
 The City's Entitlement includes CDBG and HOME funds.
-The City has also received \$2,475,000 for a Healthy Homes Lead Grant.
+The City has also received a \$2.475 million dollar Healthy Homes Lead Grant.
 There are two local agencies that receive Essential Services Grant funding.
 The City is the coordinating entity for the McKinney-Vento Homeless Assistance Act funds but does not receive this funding; it goes directly to the local providers.
-In the past four years, the City has experienced a 40% reduction in Entitlement funding.